morganr1/launch-button/README.md

 -   One small issue I came across with the screen reader.
 I wanted to inform the user about changes to the dynamic content within the tooltip (which describes the buttons functionality).
 For some reason, the screen reader repeats the tooltip text twice.
 I've tried a variety of tricks I usually leverage for dynamic content but alas... it just wouldn't play nice for me.

 -   I also wanted to note that some of the colors provided as part of the design spec aren't WCAG compliant in terms of contrast between background and foreground.
-Working color has a contrast ratio of ~2.6 (working) and Error sits at ~4.0.
+The **Working** color has a contrast ratio of ~2.6 and the **Error** color sits at ~4.0.
 The WCAG contrast minimum is 4.5.
     The closest accessible alternative text colors we could use to maintain the white background are;

     -   `#C75300` instead of `#FF7900`